daxaurora/w205_energy/Instructions.md

 (_Where ebs_location is the EBS location listed in the output from the fdisk command._)

 #### Step 2 - Set up the AMI
-* Start postgres as the root user:
+* Start postgres as the root user (this is not necessary if you just now installed Postgres on this EBS):
 ```
 /data/start_postgres.sh
 ```